|

 to a paper towel holder.
 The tapes were attached to a cardboard tube and

+were simply cranked out.
 These tapes were original to the machine

 (mid-60's vintage).
 The right hand side tapes were completely intact.